CowNowK/AimStar/README.md

 **Isnt working?** -> [**__COMMON ISSUES__**](https://github.com/CowNowK/AimStarCS2/discussions/19)

 ***
-> only update on weekends
+> I am so busy that I may not update the code on time.
+If u have the capability to update or fix bugs, u can pull ur request🤩
 ***
 ## 📸 Preview
 ![](/image2.png)